SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Declare a variable called ``b`` that is a ``String``, and give it an initial value of ``"Hello"``.

+..
+TODO: Update this section to mention let as well as var, once let is available and ready for prime-time use.
+   Also update the rest of the Guide to use let wherever and whenever mutability is not required, and note that var is something you should really only opt in to when you know that the variable's value should be allowed to mutate.

 You can use pretty much any character you like in a variable name, including `Unicode <http://en.wikipedia.org/wiki/Unicode>`_ characters: